jerfowler/yada/readme.md

-# Yada: Yet Another Data Abstraction
+# Yada: To know in a relational sense.

 For the [Kohana Framework](http://kohanaframework.org/).